divyamth/metricsDocker/README.md

 The frontend is built using **NextJS**, making it easier to create routes and dynamically fetch data from the backend server.
 It allows easier and more streamlined development with a better user interface that is pleasing to use.
 It uses the shad-cn UI library for styling configurations and Typescript for development.

-The frontend uses **interface** to ensure type safety in the structure of data that is being fetched and displayed.
+The frontend uses **interface** to ensure type safety in the data structure being fetched and displayed.
 Using interfaces also provides other benefits like code readability and error prevention.

 The **RealTimeMetrics** component contains state variables that store the data defined.
-Using the **useEffect** hook, data is fetched in real-time with event listeners.
-The **EventSource** enables **Server-Sent Events (SSE)** which is used to establish a connection to the server.
+Using the **useEffect** hook, data is fetched in real time with event listeners.
+The **EventSource** enables **Server-Sent Events (SSE)**, which is used to establish a connection to the server.
-Further, functions like **fetchHealthCheck** and **fetchHistoricalMetrics** are used to fetch the health check status and past metrics respectively and display them in the frontend website to the user.
+Further, functions like **fetchHealthCheck** fetch the health check status and past metrics respectively and display them in the frontend website to the user.

 Using **Cleanup**, the SSE connection established earlier is closed and all the resources are cleaned up to ensure optimization.